FTG-003/yukina/src/contents/posts/announcements/n8n.md

 ---
-title: From Chatbot to Symphony of Multi-Agents Orchestration Peers
+title: From Chatbot to Symphony – Multi-Agent Orchestration for Peer Knowledge
 published: 2025-06-20
 description: Ethical AI co-creation for open knowledge systems
 author: The Pyragogy Team